sretcher/paired-t-test/README.md

 ### Paired Difference Test of Hypothesis for ud = (u1 - u2)

 First, we make a column of crash data differences (after cameras - before cameras).
 We will use our random sample of differences to make inferences about the mean of the population of differences, ud, which is equal to u1 - u2. u1 = the true mean number of crashes at at intersections with installed cameras in Fairfax County, Virginia and u2 = the true mean number of crashes at intersections without cameras in Fairfax County, Virginia.
 We are interested in whether red light cameras decrease the average amount of red-light-running crashes.
+We will use a level of significance of 0.01 for this test.

 Ho: ud = 0